 Mining companies, which have increasingly relied on rising demand from the developing world, plunged after BHP Billiton's grim report on Chinese demand.
 Cliffs Natural Resources Inc. dropped 3 percent, Peabody Energy Corp.
 5 percent and U.S. Steel 2 percent.

 U.S. Treasury debt declined after a rally-busting overnight gain.
 Stronger demand had pushed the yield on the 10-year Treasury note down as low as 2.33 percent after nine straight sessions of rising yields.
-By mid-morning, the 10-year yield had recovered to 2.36 percent, unchanged from late Monday.
+By midday, the 10-year yield had recovered to 2.36 percent, unchanged from late Monday.

 Earlier Tuesday, the U.S. Commerce Department released a mixed report on the housing market.
 Builders broke ground on fewer homes in February, though they obtained more permits to build homes later in the year.